Shareholders of Ritchie Bros should vote against a takeover of IAA, dealing a huge blow to the planned $7bn deal, Bloombergreported.

-Quotient Technology, the parent of Coupons.com, is exploring options that include a sale of the company as it grapples with a collapse in advertising revenue, Reuters
+Quotient Technology, the parent of Coupons.com, is exploring options that include a sale of the company as it grapples with a collapse in advertising revenue, Reuters reported.

 The Salt Lake City, a Utah-based company, which has a market capitalization of about $320m, is working with investment bank Houlihan Lokey on a sale process that has been under way for several weeks.

 Blackstone blocked investor withdrawals from $71bn REIT.
 (FS)

 Blackstone said it had blocked investors from cashing out their investments at its $71bn real estate income trust as the private equity firm continues to grapple with a flurry of redemption requests.

 BREIT said it fulfilled redemption requests of $1.4bn, which represents only 35% of the approximately $3.9bn in total withdrawal requests for the month.
 The total BREIT redemption requests were 26% lower than the approximately $5.3bn reached in January.

 Oaktree Capital seeks to raise $10bn for new fund.
 (FS)

 Oaktree Capital plans to raise $10bn for a new fund that will help finance large private equity takeovers, FTreported.

 The new fund, known as Oaktree Lending Partners, may tap into bank loans to ultimately invest $20bn in sponsor-backed debt.
 The fund’s launch comes at a time when global banks have been reluctant to lend amid rising fears of a recession.